0hneB/suffixquery/README.md

-SuffixQuery - KML Place Name Extractor (Executable) SuffixQuery is a standalone GUI application that allows users to extract place names from OpenStreetMap data using the Overpass API.
+SuffixQuery - KML Place Name Extractor
+SuffixQuery is a standalone GUI application that allows users to extract place names from OpenStreetMap data using the Overpass API.
 With this tool, you can specify a country, place types (like town, city, village), and a suffix (e.g. "ach") to find all matching locations and export them to a .kml file for use in mapping applications.

 💡 Features